Women’s Health Clinic

 Call Women’s Clinic to schedule an appointment: (352) 294-7476.
 Patients scheduling a routine pelvic exam will be asked to fill out a short intake form at the appointment to gather information about health concerns, as well as medical and sexual histories.
 PLEASE NOTE: Depending on the service(s) provided, charges may apply.

 Prior to your first visit with the Women’s Clinic or your first gynecological exam, review the following fact sheets to learn how your appointment will go:

 Ask the nurse

 Learn from our experts!
 Click here for some commonly asked questions and answers about women’s health, including information about contraceptive options, emergency contraceptives, missed periods, yeast infections, sexually transmitted infections (STIs) and more.

 - Counseling on contraceptive options, sexually transmitted infection (STI) prevention, sexuality and other female health issues

-- Screening, diagnosis and treatment of STDs/STIs and vaginitis; same-day appointments usually available for those experiencing symptoms (NOTE: Routine testing may also be arranged.)
+- Screening, diagnosis and treatment of STIs and vaginitis; same-day appointments usually available for those experiencing symptoms (routine testing may also be arranged)

 - Breast exams and instruction in self-examination — click here “Breast Exam Ever!” a fun self-exam guide from I Heart Guts